Cultural & Ethnic Arts Executive Leadership

 The Cultural and Ethnic Arts Executive Leadership (CEA) Program is a new certificate program consisting of a ten-day intensive, on-site program with classroom training, experiential and group learning, colloquia, and site visits, followed by a one year mentorship with a member of the program's diverse and nationally recognized faculty.
 According to James Abruzzo, co-director of the Institute and noted arts management consultant, “There are few, if any, individuals from underserved populations now running the major cultural organizations and ethnic arts organizations.
 And the pipeline is sparse.
 The knowledge gained from the program and the influence from the faculty mentorships, will produce a group of leaders and will fill the leadership pipeline.”

-The 10-day in-residence program will take place June 17-26, 2016 in Newark, NJ with a multi-pronged curriculum.
-The cohort of 15 to 18 participants must make a commitment to remain in-residence with the other participants for the entire ten-day program.
-Program materials, tickets for performances and events, room, board, and flights (where necessary), are included in tutition.
-Each participant and their employer must make a modest financial commitment to the program.
+The first 10-day in-residence program took place June 17-26, 2016 in Newark, NJ with a multi-pronged curriculum.
+The cohort of 16 participants made a commitment to remain in-residence with the other participants for the entire ten-day program.
+Program materials, tickets for performances and events, room, board, and flights (where necessary), were all included in tuition.
+Each participant and their employer made a modest financial commitment to the program.
 No applicant will be denied acceptance for financial reasons only.

 Spread the Word, #CEAtoCEO Tweet